iglu-contest/task1-starting-kit/README.md

     python -u trainer.py utterances_and_block_region_counters /home/iglu/minecraft-architect/your/config/path/best_model.config

-In this script, you need to change the config path based on your own code structure. `utterances_and_block_region_counters` is the model name.
+In this script, you need to change the config path based on your own code structure.
+After you download the dataset, you should replace the relevant fields (e.g., `model_path `, `saved_dataset_dir`, `data_dir `) with your own data path. `utterances_and_block_region_counters` is the model name.
 After the training is done, models will be saved to path `model_path` + `a unique folder created during training`.
 The training log will give you all the relevant information.

+**Note:** During training stage, you can feed args to the main function of trainer.py with two different ways: 1. you predefine a config file (`parser.add_argument('hyperparameter_file', type=str, help='file of hyperparameter options to train models for')`) including all the hyperparams you want to test; 2. if you do not want to use a predefined config file, you can set the values through parser.
+If you have used both the config file and parser to set your hyperparams, the values in the config file will overwrite the values in parser.
+For example, if you don’t want to hardcode the value of `--model_path` in the config file, you should remove this field from the config file and feed your desired path using `python trainer.py --model_path /your/own/path`.
+For the final submission, all hyperparams should be loaded from a config file or be hardcoded in your code.
 ### Testing

 If you want to get predictions on a specific set, you can run